Sooth1ngRain/everymatrix-interview/README.md

 ## Bet-Offer Service

-Persist Bet-Offer in memory with thread-safe code, and provide o(1) time-complexity query  via caching.
+Persist top N stakes of Bet-Offer in memory with thread-safe code, and provide o(1) time-complexity query

 ### Post stake solution

 - Function define: void placeStake(betofferId , stake, customerId),
-- Use Map<Long, Map<Long, TreeSet<Integer>>> where the outer key is customerId, the inner key is betOfferId, and the inner value is a TreeSet of stakes.
-The TreeSet enables efficient, ordered stake insertion.
 - When a stake is added, TreeSet quickly identified as if it is the highest by the customer, if it is ,trigger an action to update the **HighStakeCache**.
 - Use customerId to lock the procedure and guarantee thread-safe

 ### Query high stake with HighStakeCache

-- Data structure: Map<Long, ConcurrentSkipListSet<StakeEntry>>  Key: betOfferId, Value: ConcurrentSkipListSet of customerId-stake pairs
+- ConcurrentHashMap<Integer, ConcurrentSkipListSet<StakeEntry>> Key: betOfferId,Value: stake-customer pair.
+Store the top 20 stakes distinct by customer
-- Upon posting a stake that triggers cache updates, insert the stake into ConcurrentSkipListSet<StakeEntry> and pop the minimal stake if the customer-stake pair is not already in the cache, if it exists, update the StakeEntry.
+- Insert the stake into TreeSet<StakeEntry> and pop the minimal stake if the customer-stake pair is not already in the cache, if it exists, keep the higher stake and remove the other .
-- In production ,this design should consider consistency after a long run, which is not implemented in this project.

 ### Implement Class